dmarooney1105/dmarooney1105.github.io/project4.md

 ---
 layout: projects
-title: ViiMed Website
+title: Whole CHS Living
-type: project
+type:
-gallery_image: /images/backgrounds/viimed1.png
 tags:
   - web design
   - web development
-permalink: /project2/
+permalink: /project4/
 feature-image: /images/feature/viimed-max.png
 description: The ViiMed website went under a lot of iterations.
 This page shows all the wireframes and Screenshots of different iterations of ViiMed's Website that I designed and developed.
 theme: default